 Alongside regular zombies, some sort of iteration surrounding infected dogs have persisted across nearly every Resident Evil game to date.
 Starting at the beginning, so to speak, the Cerberus Dogs of Resident Evil are infected Doberman breeds, purposely engineered to be a form of B.O.W.
 Cerberus dogs retain the same agility and tenacity as a regular dog, though with a massive increase in aggressiveness, brutality, and stamina.

 Giant, hairy spiders, the Web Spinners are a tenacious foe across Resident Evil, though they primarily appear only briefly within the Residential building.
 They can crawl along walls like any other spider, and will often try to charge forward and bite players when given the opportunity.
-However, their greatest weapon is their poison spit, which they will routinely spray; it has a fairly long reach of attack and has a high chance of poisoning the player, though the damage it inflicts isn't quite as alarming.
+However, their greatest weapon is their poison spit, which they will routinely spray; it has a fairly long reach of attack and has a high chance of poisoning the player, though the base damage it inflicts isn't quite as alarming.
+Before they fire their spit, they can first be heard to be readying it within their body.

 First appearing once players return to the Mansion after investigating the Residential building, Hunters will then replace the common zombies of the game and will be encountered throughout in most areas where the zombies originally populated.
 Hunters are extremely dangerous and one of the most antagonising enemies throughout the franchise, let alone Resident Evil.
 They attack using their sharp claws and their most common source of attack is to leap through the air and slash the player.
 Though the player can still manage to shoot the Hunter mid-jump if they react fast enough.

 Should the character's health be in the Caution state or lower, however, the Hunter's dive will be replaced with a swift cleave which will decapitate the character killing them instantly.
+Though they will at least let out a distinctive shriek first to notify players they are preparing such an attack.
 Hunters take one, sometimes two, shots from the Colt Python, which makes for the most suitable weapon.
 Otherwise the grenade launcher, and even the shotgun, can do the job if there's enough distance between the Hunter and the player.
-However, Hunters are almost always encountered in groups of at least two.
+However Hunters are almost always encountered in groups of at least two.

 Encountered only within the secret underground laboratory, Chimeras are wretched creatures made up of both human and fly DNA.
 Like Hunters, these too were artificially created by Umbrella themselves, though they apparently proved to be unreliable and not as effective as the Hunter B.O.W.
 They primarily function like a cross between Web Spinners and Hunters; Chimera's can scuttle across flat surfaces, and will usually try to slash the player from above, but will also land into the floor and give chase.
 From this stage, Chimera's may possibly leap onto the character's back and slice them from there.

-They can be relatively easy to avoid, however--especially if they've following whilst on the ceiling--and are rather weak as well, taking only around 2-3 shotgun rounds.
-Though much like the Hunters, Chimera are rarely encountered alone and they will sometimes attempt to swarm the player by attacking from two different directions.
+They can be relatively easy to avoid, however--especially if they've following whilst on the ceiling--and typically take around 2-3 shotgun rounds should direct combat come to pass.
+Though much like the Hunters, Chimera are rarely encountered alone and they will sometimes attempt to swarm the player as a pairing by attacking from two different directions.

 Highly aggressive poisonous snakes, Adders can be found throughout the Mansion garden and will drop from the trees landing in front of the player.
-The damage they do is minimal, though there's a chance they can poison the player and there's often a large number of them at that.
-Running past them is the best option, though if combat should come into it, they will die by but a single handgun shot.
+The damage they do is minimal, though there's a high chance they can poison the player and there's often a large number of them at that.
+Running past them is the best option, however due to their size they can be difficult to distinguish.
+If the player decides on combat they will at least die by but a single handgun shot.

 Found in the Residential building, a sizeable wasp cocoon has formed within.
 Though the wasps themselves do very little damage and die with at most 2 shots from a handgun, they will continually respawn until the player can find the item required to put an end to the wasp cocoon.